-The current Pynq release is built using Vivado and SDK 2016.1. it is recommended to use the same version to rebuild existing Vivado and SDK projects.
+It is recommended to use the same version to rebuild existing Vivado and SDK projects.
 If you only intend to build software, you will only need to install SDK.
 The full Vivado and SDK installation is only required to modify or design new overlays.
-Download Xilinx Vivado and SDK 2016.1 You can use the Vivado HLx Web Install Client and select SDK and/or Vivado during the installation.
+You can use the Vivado HLx Web Install Client and select SDK and/or Vivado during the installation.